ldpliu/clusterpool/demo.md

 ## Demo:
-we want to demo the rbac prototype about clusterset managedclusters and clusterpool we define three role: cluster-admin(gurney) team-admin(le jian) tem-user(dangpeng)
+I will demo the rbac prototype about clusterset managedclusters and clusterpool we define three Persona: cluster-admin(gurney) team-admin(le jian) team-user(dangpeng) we use gurney as cluster-admin, le and jian is team-admin, dangpeng is team-user

 ## Cluster-admin Create clusterset
 oc adm policy add-cluster-role-to-user cluster-admin gurney